 If you accidentally deny a follow request, ask the person to request to follow you again.

-You can stop following someone by going to their profile and tapping Following.
-This will change to Follow to let you know you've unfollowed that person.
+On their profile Following will change to Follow to let you know you've unfollowed that person.
 People won't be notified when you unfollow them.

-- Take a photo/video and choose a filter
+- Take a photo/video and choose a filter.

-Keep in mind:
+Things to keep in mind:

 - You can use up to 30 tags on a post.
 If you include more than 30 tags on a single photo/video, your comment won't post.